gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 allocator][6] to allocate physical memory.
 The buddy allocator would always return a physically consecutive region of memory, which the kernel mapped  as a virtually consecutive region by writing the page-table entries accordingly.
-Finally, it would return the physical start address and virtual start address of the buffer.

 The bug got introduced when sometime in the middle of implementing the hypercalls, the underlying kernel memory allocator changed: Rather than using a